Skip to page content

 The container class does not constrain the outer element’s width in any way.
 You may also need to control the widths of your content with e.g. wrapper or width utilities, or by placing the container within a grid cell, etc.

-There are three @container variants for flex, grid, and hidden classes corresponding to prefix widths:
+There are four @container variants for flex, grid, and hidden classes corresponding to prefix widths:

 • lg:* (1280px)